-Independent samples t-tests revealed that the groups did not differ with respect to the amount of practice they reported in the 4 months following the intervention (t(49) = -1.44, p = .16), with the MBSR group reporting approximately 123 min (2 h) of formal practice per week and the HEP group reporting approximately

-162 min (2.5 h) per week.
+Effects of practice-Independent samples t-tests revealed that the groups did not differ with respect to the amount of practice they reported in the 4 months following the intervention (t(49) = -1.44, p = .16), with the MBSR group reporting approximately 123 min (2 h) of formal practice per week and the HEP group reporting approximately 162 min (2.5 h) per week.
 Amount of time spent practicing did not predict change from T1 to T3 in any of the variables measured (data not shown).
-When examined as a function of group, change in blister fluid cytokine level from T1 to T3 showed the same relationship pattern with practice as it did immediately following the intervention, though neither interaction was significant (TNF- $\alpha$ : sr = -.24, p = .13; IL-8: sr = -.05, p = .79).
-Similarly, the relationship between change in flare size from T1 to T3 and practice showed a trend for a group difference (group $\times$ practice interaction: sr = .35, p = .086).
-However, the pattern of this effect was opposite to that observed with the cytokines, such that for the HEP group, more practice predicted a smaller increase in flare size at 4 mo., whereas for the MBSR group, more practice predicted a larger increase, though neither of the individual correlations was significant.
+When examined as a function of group, change in blister-fluid cytokine level from T1 to T3 showed the same relationship pattern with practice as it did immediately following the intervention, though neither interaction was significant (TNF- α : sr = -.24, p = .13; IL-8: sr = -.05, p = .79).
+Similarly, the relationship between change in flare size from T1 to T3 and practice showed a trend for a group difference (group × practice interaction: sr = .35, p = .086).
+However, the pattern of this effect was opposite to that observed with the cytokines, such that for the HEP group, more practice predicted a larger increase, though neither of the individual correlations was significant.